ChristophePelichet/Lansweeper-Sql-Query/README.md

 This is why I created a powershell script that was much easier to maintain at the query level.
 This script exported the data of my queries directly into a .csv file that I could send to anyone.

 These are simple queries based on my needs but they may help you create your own queries based on them.

+If you wish, the script is available here https://github.com/ChristophePelichet/LansweeperReporting